bsebhat/bsebhat.github.io/content/labs/01-systemd/_index.md

 ### 2. sysadmin - CentOS Linux workstation
 The `sysadmin` VM will be a Linux desktop I use to manage the `juiceshop` web server via SSH.
 I'll be acting like the administrator, using their workstation to manage a server.

-### 3. juicefan - CentOS Linux workstation
+### 3. customer - CentOS Linux workstation
-The `juicefan` VM will be another CentOS workstation that acts like a user/customer for the `juiceshop` web server VM.
+The `customer` VM will be another CentOS workstation that acts like a user/customer for the `juiceshop` web server VM.

 ### Virtual Networks